leangjia/blender_docs/manual/render/eevee/render_settings/screen_space_reflections.rst

    Higher values will stretch the reflections and add flickering.
 Lower values may make the ray miss surfaces.

 Edge Fading
    Smoothly fade out the reflected and refracted pixels if they are close to a screen edge.
    The unit is in screen percentage.

 Clamp
-   Clamp the reflected color intensity to remove noise and fireflies.
+   Clamp the reflected color intensity to remove noise and :term:`Fireflies`.

 .. seealso:: :ref:`Limitations <eevee-limitations-reflections>`.